March 16, 2020

 • Platform and board control mechanisms: services are exposed by the Platfrom docker container for managing the platform life cycle and peripherials (e.g Firmaware updates, Controlling LEDs, fans, power supply units, etc)

-• Our base operating system was based on Linux with an orchestration agent that allows us to control and orchestrate services onto the platform
+• Our base network operating system was based on Linux with an orchestration agent that allows us to control and orchestrate services onto the platform

 Layers